mrvollger/SDA/README.md

 ```
 make
 ```
-We suggest using `gcc=7.x` because that is what we have used we installing SDA.
+We suggest using `gcc=7.x` because that is what we have used when installing SDA.